Augustus: Conspiracy

 There were some who were concerned by the expansion of powers granted to Augustus by the second settlement, and this came to a head with the apparent conspiracy of Fannius Caepio.
 Some time prior to 1 September 22 BC, a certain Castricius provided Augustus with information about a conspiracy led by Fannius Caepio.
 Murena, the outspoken consul who defended Primus in the Marcus Primus affair, was named among the conspirators.
 The conspirators were tried in absentia with Tiberius acting as prosecutor; the jury found them guilty, but it was not a unanimous verdict.
 All the accused were sentenced to death for treason and executed as soon as they were captured—without ever giving testimony in their defence.
-Augustus ensured that the facade of Republican government continued with an effective cover-up of the events.
+Augustus ensured that the façade of Republican government continued with an effective cover-up of the events.